starlit-nox/reading-notes/201/Class11/classnotes_11.md

 its used to add images and gifs to a webpage such as add profiling pictures, logos, etc.

-**How is srcset more helpful for responsive images than CSS or JavaScript?** scrset is hepfl for responisve images because it allows the browser to pick its size so it lessens load times, it keeps a little more organized as well
+**How is srcset more helpful for responsive images than CSS or JavaScript?** scrset is helpful for responisve images because it allows the browser to pick its size so it lessens load times, it keeps a little more organized as well